LeonardMF/clockify_magenta_skill/README.md

 With Time Tracker skill you can track your working hours in [Clockify](https://clockify.me) via Voice using the Magenta Speaker.
 It uses the [SDK for Python](https://github.com/telekom/voice-skill-sdk).
 Initial development during the [Remote Rhapsody Online Hackathon](https://remote-rhapsody-platform.hubraum.com/).
-There is a [Backend](https://github.com/LeonardMF/clockify_backend) with own website to onboard new Users.
+There is an additional [registration service](https://github.com/LeonardMF/clockify_registration-service) with own website to onboard new Users.

 ## Prerequisites